 1. Trekking tips to Avoid Blisters

-Nothing will wreck your long-distance hiking trip faster than blisters where each step is agonizing, and no amount of mountain peaks can stop you from focusing on the pain you feel.
+Nothing will wreck your long-distance trekking trip faster than blisters where each step is agonizing, and no amount of mountain peaks and awesome views can stop you from focusing on the pain you feel.
 Fortunately, to a large extent, they are avoidable.

 - Keep your hiking boots dry with a waterproof spray.
 If your boots get wet, you’ll create friction which means blisters.
 It’s very likely that at some point while hiking the TMB you’ll be walking in the rain so bring a waterproof spray with you to keep the moisture out of your boots.
 If it’s raining hard, gaiters can also help keep your boots dry.

 - Invest in a good pair of socks with wicking material to keep the moisture away from your feet.
 Now is not the time to stock up on bargain cotton socks.
-Wearing cotton socks is practically asking for blisters.
+Wearing cotton socks is practically asking for blisters, especially in bad weather.